Moe Berg: Second trip to Japan

 Herb Hunter arranged for a group of All-Stars, including Babe Ruth, Lou Gehrig, Earl Averill, Charlie Gehringer, Jimmie Foxx, and Lefty Gomez, to tour Japan playing exhibitions against a Japanese all-star team.
 Although Berg was a mediocre, third-string catcher, he was invited at the last minute to make the trip.
 Berg had contracted with Movietone News, a New York City newsreel production company, to film sights from his trip; he took a 16-mm Bell & Howell movie camera and a letter from the company attesting to this.
 When the team arrived in Japan, Berg gave a welcome speech in Japanese; he also was invited to address the legislature.

 On November 29, 1934, while the rest of the team was playing in Omiya, Berg went to Saint Luke's Hospital in Tsukiji, ostensibly to visit the daughter of American Ambassador Joseph Grew.
-However, when Berg arrived he immediately went to the roof of the hospital which was one of the tallest buildings in Tokyo, and filmed the city and port with his movie camera.
+However, when Berg arrived he immediately went to the roof of the hospital, which was one of the tallest buildings in Tokyo, and filmed the city and port with his movie camera.
 In 1942, Berg provided American intelligence with his photos of the city in case they were of use to plan bombing raids.
 He never did see the ambassador's daughter.
 While Berg was in Japan, the Indians notified him of his unconditional release.
-Berg continued to travel to the Philippines, Korea, and Moscow of the Soviet Union.
+Berg continued to travel to the Philippines, Korea, and Moscow in the Soviet Union.

 Late career and coaching (1935–1941)

 After his return to America, Berg was picked up by the Boston Red Sox.
 In his five seasons with the Red Sox, Berg averaged fewer than 30 games a season.

-On February 21, 1939, Berg made his first of three appearances on the radio quiz show Information, Please.
+On February 21, 1939, Berg made the first of his three appearances on the radio quiz show Information, Please.
 Berg had a dazzling performance.
 Of his appearance, Baseball Commissioner Kenesaw Mountain Landis told him, "Berg, in just thirty minutes you did more for baseball than I've done the entire time I've been commissioner".
 On his third appearance, Clifton Fadiman, the moderator, started asking Berg what the latter thought were too many personal questions.
 Berg did not answer any of them and never appeared on the show again.
 Regular show guest and sportswriter John Kieran later said, "Moe was the most scholarly professional athlete (I) ever knew."

 After his playing career ended, Berg worked as a Red Sox coach in 1940 and 1941.
 Berg punctuated his career in baseball with "Pitchers and Catchers," a widely admired valedictory essay on the meaning and playing of the game, published in the September 1941 issue of The Atlantic Monthly.
 A 2018 profile of Berg in The New York Times described the essay as "still one of the most insightful works ever penned about the game."